-Archaeological Institute of America, Denver Chapter Present:
+Archaeological Institute of America, Denver Chapter, Presents:

 Dr. Sarah Nelson, University of Denver